Computable randomness and betting for computable probability spaces: Betting strategies and Kol mo go rov-Love land randomness

 I argue that betting randomness is the most general randomness notion that can be described by a finitary fair-game betting scenario with a ``computable betting strategy.''
-Indeed, consider these three basic properties of such a game: \begin{enumerate} \item The gambler must be able determine (almost surely) some property of $x$ that she is betting on, and this determination must be made with only the information about $x$ that she has gained during the game. \item A bookmaker must be able to determine (almost surely) if this property holds of $x$ or not. \item If the gambler wins, the bookmaker must be able to determine (almost surely) the fair payoff amount. \end{enumerate} The only way to satisfy (2) is if the property is a.e.~decidable.
+Indeed, consider these three basic properties of such a game: \begin{enumerate} \item The gambler must be able to determine (almost surely) some property of $x$ that she is betting on, and this determination must be made with only the information about $x$ that she has gained during the game. \item A bookmaker must be able to determine (almost surely) if this property holds of $x$ or not. \item If the gambler wins, the bookmaker must be able to determine (almost surely) the fair payoff amount. \end{enumerate} The only way to satisfy (2) is if the property is a.e.~decidable.
 Then (3) follows since a.e.~decidable sets have finite descriptions and their measures are computable.
 To satisfy (1), the gambler must be able to compute the a.e.~decidable set only knowing the results of her previous bets.
-This is exactly the computable betting strategy defined above. \footnote{In the three properties we did not consider the possibility of betting on a collection of three or more pair-wise disjoint events simultaneously.
-This is not an issue since one may break up the betting and bet on each event individually (see Example~\ref{ex:comp-rand-on-3-omega}).
+This is exactly the computable betting strategy defined above.\footnote{In the three properties we did not consider the possibility of betting on a collection of three or more pair-wise disjoint events simultaneously.
+This is not an issue since one may use techniques similar to those in Example~\ref{ex:comp-rand-on-3-omega-1}.
 There is also a more general possibility of having a computable or a.e.~computable wager function over the space $\mathcal{X}$.
 This can be made formal using the martingales in probability theory, but it turns out that it does not change the randomness characterized by such a strategy.
-By an unpublished result of Ed Dean {[}personal communication{]}, any $L^{1}$-bounded layerwise-computable martingale converges on Martin-Löf randomness (which, as we will see, is equivalent to betting randomness). }
+By an unpublished result of Ed Dean {[}personal communication{]}, any $L^{1}$-bounded layerwise-computable martingale converges on Martin-Löf randomness (which, as we will see, is equivalent to betting randomness).}